AliHussnain99/Scrappers/README.md

 # Scrappers
-This repo contains site scrappers
+This repo contains scrappers for multiple sites.